jackfranklin/cannon-blog/README.md

 others) and then create a small site for you containing an index page and one blog post.

-You can then fire up your server:
+You can then fire up the development server:

 ```
-node index.js
+./node_modules/.bin/cannon-dev
 ```

 And visit `http://localhost:8123` to see your new blog in all its glory.